Advice On Developing A Small Business Financial Plan

 Here is an excerpt of a video lesson from Boot Camp: Steps To Owning Your Business, which explains how to do a break-even analysis and its value in making business decisions.

-You can also download a break-even analysis template where you can enter your own anticipated fixed and variable costs and experiment with your retail price per unit.
+You can also download a break-even analysis template where you can enter your own anticipated fixed and variable costs, and experiment with your retail price per unit.

 Since much of the remaining content of a financial plan (startup capital requirements, proforma cash flow statements, and break-even analysis) is shared with a pre-start business, and the pre-start content is a subset of the elements needing to be considered for an existing business, rather than repeating the same content here, it is recommended that you review the Financial Aspects subsection.

 In addition to explaining what goes into a financial plan, the Financial Aspects subsection also broaches the subject of funding sources.
-I recommend that you explore each if the appropriate funding sources you are considering.
+I recommend that you explore each of the appropriate funding sources you are considering.

 The following link will open a new tab that will take you directly to the Financial Aspects subsection for you to review.
-When done you can simply close that tab and resume the discussion in this section.
+When done, you can simply close that tab and resume the discussion in this section.

-While the Financial Aspects subsection looks at debt, equity, crowdfunding as well as using bonds and royalties as options to fund a business, the most common source of business funding is not debt but equity (issuing ownership to investors).
+While the Financial Aspects subsection looks at debt, equity, crowdfunding, as well as using bonds and royalties as options to fund a business, the most common source of business funding is not debt but equity (issuing ownership to investors).
 Therefore, it is important to make the most of equity financing so as not to give away too much of the business to investors.

-If crowdfunding is how you plan to raise your startup capital, then it is important to understand that the crowdfunding investor does not think the same way as a typical business investor who is more business savvy.
+If crowdfunding is how you plan to raise your startup capital, then it is important to understand that a crowdfunding investor does not think the same way as a typical business investor who is more business savvy.

-While debt financing (loan) is primarily used to grow an already successful business it is important to know that debt financing is about applying operating leverage.
+While debt financing (loan) is primarily used to grow an already successful business, it is important to know that debt financing is about applying operating leverage.